necromeo/s3-tool/README.md

 **Options**:

-* `-f, --files TEXT`: Either a file or files, or a text file containing paths to files separated by commas (,)
+- `-f, --files TEXT`: Either a file or files, or a text file containing paths to files separated by commas (,).
-* `-t, --threads INTEGER`: Amount of threads used to download in parallel
+- `-t, --threads INTEGER`: Amount of threads used to download in parallel.
-* `--help`: Show this message and exit.
+- `--help`: Show this message and exit.

 ## `s3-tool list-keys`